doronz88/hilda/README.md

 ```

 By default `step_into` and `step_over` will show this UI automatically.
-You may disable this behaviour by executing:
+You may disable this behavior by executing:

 ```python
 ui.active = False